loda-lang/loda-lang.github.io/list4.markdown

 * [A242851](https://oeis.org/A242851) ([program](/edit/?oeis=242851)): 64*n^6 - 80*n^4 + 24*n^2 - 1.
 * [A242853](https://oeis.org/A242853) ([program](/edit/?oeis=242853)): 256*n^8 - 448*n^6 + 240*n^4 - 40*n^2 + 1.
 * [A242856](https://oeis.org/A242856) ([program](/edit/?oeis=242856)): Number of 2-matchings of the n X n grid graph.
+* [A242891](https://oeis.org/A242891) ([program](/edit/?oeis=242891)): Beginning with a centrally symmetric 'Sun' configuration of 8 rhombi with rotational symmetry, number of tiles that can be added to the free edges of the tiling.
 * [A242894](https://oeis.org/A242894) ([program](/edit/?oeis=242894)): Beginning with a central 'Star' configuration of a Penrose 'Kite' and 'Dart' tiling with rotational symmetry as the first step, number of tiles that can be added to the free edges of the current tiling.
 * [A242954](https://oeis.org/A242954) ([program](/edit/?oeis=242954)): a(n) = Product_ i=1..n  A234957(i).
 * [A242963](https://oeis.org/A242963) ([program](/edit/?oeis=242963)): Numbers n such that A242962(n) = sigma(n) = A000203(n).